Sienci-Labs/Resources/superlongboard/slb-manual.md

 If you run into an issue where switching between outputs gets stuck, this can be fixed by power-cycling the board.

-Here's a video that explains more about the setup and configuration process:
+Here's a video that explains more about the setup and configuration process (note that the polarity of the wires shown in the video is reversed from what it should be):

 https://youtu.be/5r_P6eISrnc